 - For depreciable property under IRC section 167, multiply the credit by a fraction; the numerator is the number of months of qualified use, and the denominator is the number of months of useful life of the property. - For property subject to the provisions of IRC section 168, multiply the credit by a fraction; the numerator is the number of months of qualified use, and the denominator is: - · 36 for three-year property; - the number of months you chose for buildings or structural components of buildings; or - · 60 for all other classes of property.

-Line 25 - When adding the amounts in columns F and G, include amounts from additional schedules, if any.
+Line 25 - When adding the amounts in columns F, G, and H, include amounts from additional Forms IT-212, if any.